HOME Back

 None

-HOME > Japan’s Local Treasures > Toyokawa Inari Temple
+HOME > Japan’s Local Treasures > Toyokawa Inari Temple: A Power Spot with 1,000 Fox Statues

-As dedications to the temple from those whose wishes have been fulfilled, each fox statue has its own unique expression, and they watch over worshippers like guardians of the grounds.
+Each fox statue has its own unique expression and was dedicated to the temple by someone whose wishes were fulfilled.
+Together, they watch over worshippers like guardians of the grounds.

 At Toyokawa Inari Temple, free guides are available to explain the temple’s history.
-You are also invited to join in a prayer ceremony and purchase a talisman and enjoy Buddhist vegetarian cuisine in one of the ground’s Japanese-style rooms.
+You are also invited to join in a prayer ceremony, purchase a talisman, and enjoy Buddhist vegetarian cuisine in one of the ground’s Japanese-style rooms.

 How to get there

-Less than one hour by train from Nagoya Station.
-About 7 minutes walk from JR Toyokawa Station or around 6 minutes from Meitetsu Toyokawainari Station.
-Alternatively, 10 minutes by car from Toyokawa Interchange (IC) on the Tomei Expressway.
+The temple is less than one hour by train from Nagoya Station, or about a 5-minute walk from JR Toyokawa Station or Meitetsu Toyokawainari Station.
+Alternatively, it is 10 minutes by car from the Toyokawa Interchange (IC) on the Tomei Expressway.

 Please Choose Your Language